powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 _(We give a brief overview of the app domain model later in this README.)_

+Do the following:
-- [ ] Open the `tables.pgsql` file, and copy the contents.
+- Open the `tables.pgsql` file, and copy the contents.
-- [ ] Paste this into the *Supabase SQL Editor*
+- Paste this into the *Supabase SQL Editor*
-- [ ] Run the SQL statements in the SQL Editor.
+- Run the SQL statements in the Supabase SQL Editor.
 (If you get a warning about a "potentially destructive operation", that's a false positive that you can safely ignore.)

 ### Create the Postgres Publication

 PowerSync uses the Postgres [Write Ahead Log (WAL)](https://www.postgresql.org/docs/current/wal-intro.html) to replicate data changes in order to keep PowerSync SDK clients up to date.
 To enable this we need to create a `publication` in Supabase.

-- [ ] Run the below SQL statement in your Supabase SQL Editor:
+Run the below SQL statement in your Supabase SQL Editor:
 ```sql
 create publication powersync for table activity, attachment, board, card, checklist, comment, listboard, member, trellouser, workspace;
 ```